llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       `routine` directive applies to that function.
     * A declaration containing multiple declarators is not supported.
       For example, `void foo(), bar();`.
+    * A C++ lambda definition is not currently supported.
+However, implicit `routine` directives are computed based on a lambda's body, as described below.
 * Scope of the directive
     * A `routine` directive's scope starts at the `routine` directive and ends at the end of the compilation unit.
 Of course, its visibility is only